Decoding general error correcting codes and the role of complementarity: Main results

-Hence, the decoding error by the C-to-Q decoder with proper choice of POVMs is at worst a square root of the optimal error.
+where we have used~\cref{Cor:CtoQMUB} to obtain the last inequality.
+Thus, the decoding error by the C-to-Q decoder can be no worse than a square root of the optimal one.
+This immediately implies that the C-to-Q decoder combined with a good encoder is capable to achieve the quantum capacity, both entanglement non-assisted~\cite{L1997, S2002, D2005} and assisted ones~\cite{BSST1999,BSST2002}.
+In this sense, the C-to-Q decoder is a capacity-achieving decoder.

-The second implication is about capacities of noisy quantum channels.
-Suppose that a noisy quantum channel $\cN^{B \rightarrow C}$ is given and one aims to transmit classical or quantum information through the channel.
-The largest amount of classical and quantum information that can be reliably transmitted is called the classical~\cite{SW1998,H1998} and quantum capacities~\cite{L1997,S2002,D2005}, respectively.
-We denote them by $C_c(\cN)$ and $C_q(\cN)$, respectively.
-Note that $C_q(\cN) \leq C_c(\cN)$ for any noisy channel $\cN$ as classical information is easier to recover than quantum one.
+The second implication is about encoding operations that achieve capacities of noisy quantum channels.
+For a given noisy quantum channel $\cN^{B \rightarrow C}$, the largest amount of quantum information that can be reliably transmitted by the channel is called the quantum capacity $C_q(\cN)$~\cite{L1997,S2002,D2005}.
+The quantum capacity is achieved by suitable QECCs.
+Similarly, the largest amount of classical information reliably transmittable by the noisy channel is referred to as the classical capacity $C_c(\cN)$~\cite{SW1998,H1998}, which is achieved by suitable CQ codes.
+It trivially holds that $C_q(\cN) \leq C_c(\cN)$ for any noisy channel $\cN$ as classical information is easier to transmit than quantum one.

-In the study of capacities, it is common to consider asymptotically many uses of the noisy channel in the form of $\cN^{\otimes n}$, but they have been also intensely studied when the noisy channel is used only once, leading to \emph{one-shot} capacities.
-Here, we do not explicitly distinguish these situations since the following argument basically works in any situations.